 About the Residency

-Spend three months at Ginkgo working at the intersection of your creative discipline and synthetic biology.
+Spend three months with Ginkgo working at the intersection of your creative discipline and synthetic biology.

 At Ginkgo, we’re continually looking for innovative ways to design with biology.
-Multidisciplinary thinking has the power to catalyze critical insights into our shared futures on this planet and beyond, and so, as biology becomes easier to engineer, it makes sense to open up our foundry to creative collaboration.
-A joint initiative spearheaded and curated by Ginkgo Bioworks and Faber Futures, the Ginkgo Creative Residency (GCR) provides an experimental platform for creative thinkers to explore both the potential and implications of synthetic biology.
+Multidisciplinary thinking has the power to catalyze critical insights into our shared futures on this planet and beyond, and so, as biology becomes easier to engineer, we are eager to open up our foundry to creative collaboration.
+A joint initiative spearheaded and curated by Ginkgo Bioworks and design agency Faber Futures, the Ginkgo Creative Residency (GCR) provides an experimental platform for creative thinkers to explore both the potential and implications of synthetic biology.
 That’s where you come in!

-Residents will retain copyright and ownership over work created at Ginkgo during their residency, sharing image usage rights with Ginkgo Bioworks.
+Residents will retain copyright and ownership over work created at Ginkgo Bioworks during their residency, sharing image usage rights with the company.

 Residents will receive a $5000 monthly stipend.